MineKing9534/DiscordUtils/Readme.md

 ### Dependencies

 DiscordUtils requires [JDA](https://github.com/discord-jda/JDA), so you have to have it in your bot's dependency list as well (You should already have it).
+Some managers might require other dependencies, that you have to add to your project in order for that manager to work.
+These additional dependencies are mentioned in the section of the corresponding manager.

 # Basic Usage